How to Lower Customer Acquisition Cost (And make customers more valuable).

 The blue bar is CAC, the green the LTV and the red is the magic ratio.
 While some might assume you should focus marketing and sales on personal accounts because it costs less to acquire each customer, the 0.8 ratio for personal subscriptions will grow this company broke!
 So where should the company invest its precious cash?

 As always, the data only tells part of the story.
 Perhaps investing in Enterprise with a 3.0 ratio could work if the company has the right team and structure in place.
 But in this case, I would likely recommend focusing on Pro accounts and growing to a healthy level before tackling Enterprise customers.
+In a webinar with Kathy Steele from Red Caffeine, she further highlights this point, “we all get caught up in our bigger clients, and it’s really tough to make sure that we’re making the right decisions about what segments of the business we should be going after.”

-Allowable CAC
+[Watch]: Allowable CAC

 Related Watch: Are you spending enough to acquire new customers?
 Use your allowable CAC to find out for sure.

-Three ways to lower customer acquisition cost
+Referral programs to lower customer acquisition cost

-• Set up loyalty and referral programs.
+- Set up loyalty and referral programs.

-• Incentivize brand ambassadors.
+- Incentivize brand ambassadors.

 Remember, lowering your CAC does not happen overnight and it pays to continue to track it.
 Impress your investors as your customers become more profitable and less costly to your business.